DataDog/integrations-extras/tidb/README.md

 ##### Metric Collection

-1. Edit the `tidb.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your tidb performance data.
+1. Edit the `tidb.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your TiDB performance data.
 See the [sample tidb.d/conf.yaml][3] for all available configuration options.

 2. [Restart the Agent][4].